Collins Dauda: Committees

 Dauda is a member of the Finance committee, also a member of the Lands and Forestry Committee and also a member of Committee of Selection Committee.

 Ethnocentric comment

 In August 2016, Dauda in addressing party supporters at Koforidua said that the then opposition New Patriotic Party had a long history of discriminating against Zongo people and that "We should let them know that we are not with them".

+In May 2024, Dauda was arrested for allegedly being involved in a limited Voter registration exercise violence in his constituency.